How to Turn Off an Android Phone (All Methods Explained)

 - Select Power Off

-How to Force Shut Down an Android Phone?
+How to Force Restart an Android Phone?

-Power + Volume Down Combination (Standard Method)
+Power + Volume Down Combination

-- Keep holding both buttons for 10–15 seconds
+- Keep holding both buttons for 10–15 seconds.

-Plugin and Force Restart
+Plug in and Force Restart

-Connect your phone to a charger if it remains unresponsive
+- Connect your phone to a charger if it remains unresponsive

-Repeat the button combinations while the device is plugged in
+- Repeat the Power + Volume Down combination while the device is plugged in

 Step-by-Step Methods to Turn Off Different Android Phone Brands